Resources for Health Care in Massachusetts

 9. I have Medicare.
 Am I still eligible for the Health Safety Net?

-Yes, if you have Medicare, the Health Safety Net can still pay for services that Medicare does not cover, as long as you get the care at a hospital or community health center.
+Yes, as long as you meet all the eligibility requirements for the Health Safety Net, including income below 400% FPL.
+The Health Safety Net can pay for services that Medicare does not cover, as long as you get the care at a hospital or community health center.
 The Health Safety Net pays for your services after Medicare or any other insurance you may have has already been billed.

 10. What are the co-payments for the Health Safety Net?